4 Ways to Convert Image to Grayscale in Python using Skimage, Pillow and OpenCV

 Introduction

-In this tutorial, we are going to show you multiple ways in which you can convert any image into Grayscale in Python by using different libraries like Skimage, Pillow, and OpenCV.
+In this tutorial, we are going to show you multiple ways in which you can convert any image into Grayscale in Python by using different libraries like Skimage, Pillow, OpenCV, Numpy, Matplotlib, and ImageIO.
 Each of the ways will be shown with examples for easy understanding.

 Different Ways to Convert Image to Grayscale in Python